The Benefits and Challenges of Country Gardening and How to Make it Work

 Going to the store can take a while when you live in the country.
 Planning is more important if a trip to the hardware store takes 45 minutes of driving time.
 However, that distance also gives the rural gardener a bit of motivation.
 More homegrown fresh vegetables mean fewer trips to the grocery store.

 If you’re in a rural setting with a great plot of land, consider yourself lucky!
 Have fun gardening and making the landscape your own.
 And if you’re a city dweller, you might find our article on urban gardening more useful.
-No matter who you are, grow more plants and make your garden your own.
+No matter who you are, or where you grow, you can create a garden that works for you.

 Written by Teresa Chandler